 UC Personal specifics

-Universal Capture: Personal provides the same ad hoc live streaming capabilities that other managed capture devices do, but with two specific differences as well as a couple of additional items note.
+Universal Capture: Personal provides the same ad hoc live streaming capabilities that managed capture devices (UC: Classroom, Pro, Pod) do, but with two specific differences as well as a couple of additional items note.

-UC: Personal does not allow you to set a custom Capture Duration, the default live stream length is 4 hours.
-When you start an ad hoc live stream, UC will keep recording and streaming until you stop it, you close the application, or the 4-hour limit is reached.
+- As with VOD recordings in UC: Personal, there is no Duration to set for your Capture beforehand.
+When you start an ad hoc live stream, UC will keep recording and streaming until you stop it, you close the application, or the 4-hour system limit is reached.